rarefishes/rarefishes-website/README.md

 ## About ❓

-RAREFISHES is a NFT collection created on 2021 by three young relatives fellas, with it's first drop planned for early 2022.
+RAREFISHES is a NFT collection created on 2021 by three young relatives fellas, with it's first drop on 28/01/2022.

 ## Techs 💻